prpole/dissertation/chapter1/article/hland_article.md

 csl: csl/chicago-note.csl
 ---

-In Charlotte Perkins Gilman’s 1915 utopian novel *Herland*, three male explorers discover an eponymous lost nation that is distinguished by two features.
-The first, which has been widely discussed since the novel’s revival by feminist scholars in the 1980s, is that the country is populated entirely by women who reproduce parthenogenetically.
-The second, which has only recently entered the critical conversation in a sustained way, is the way the Herlanders relate to the land itself.
-To put it simply, there is no “nature” apart from the human in Herland.
-It is “a land in a state of perfect cultivation, where even the forests looked as if they were cared for; a land that looked like an enormous park, only that it was even more evidently an enormous garden”---a land more “petted” than any before seen (“even in Germany,” the birthplace of modern forestry), and in which practically all of the trees are “[f]ood-bearing."[@gilman_herland_2012 42-4] Though part of these systems, the humans of Herland also guide them, increasing through the same subtle methods their environment’s vitality and its capacity to sustain human life.
-The place of the human in this system is ubiquitous but decentered: they are the ghost in the machine of a mechanistic “nature.”
-But it is not mechanistic in the familiar Baconian sense of nature as inert and masterable.
-Rather, the very mechanism of Gilman’s nature makes it powerful in its own right, and it is made even more so by the guidance of the humans who are very much a part of it.
-As a result of this relationship, there is no economics that is not also ecology.
-The product of labor in Herland is not saleable produce but edible forests, guided to become self-improving systems that include the human.
+There is no “nature” apart from the human in Charlotte Perkins Gilman’s Herland (1915), a utopian novel in which three male explorers discover a land of parthenogenetically reproducing women.
+They find a land “in a state of perfect cultivation, where even the forests looked as if they were She cared for; a land that looked like an enormous park, only that it was even more evidently an enormous garden”; a land more “petted” than any before seen (“even in Germany,” the birthplace of modern forestry), as a result of which nearly all of the trees are “[f]ood-bearing.”[@gilman_herland_2012 42-4] This is not to say that the land is all cleared and tilled, plastered over with monocultural production in the manner so familiar to the twenty-first century.
+Rather, the humans of Herland guide these systems as part of them, increasing through the same subtle methods their environment’s vitality and its capacity to sustain human life.
+They are ubiquitous but decentered, ghosts in the machine of a mechanistic nature.
+And yet, despite this mechanism, which in the Baconian legacy makes nature something to be dominated, Herland’s culture is marked by a profound respect for and cooperation with the natural world, a recognition of the consequences of action without attention to the material entanglements on which civilization relies.
+The result of this respect is that, while there is no “nature” without the human, there is also, conversely, no economics that is not also ecology.
+The product of labor in Herland is not saleable produce but life-sustaining environments, self-improving systems that include the human.
 As such, the products, if they can be called that, are held in common, not only among humans but across all life in the Herland ecosystem.
 In the absence of a money economy, such guiding intervention constitutes the *raison d’être* of human activity.
-Extending it to the scale of the society, we might call this activity *ambient labor*: a conception of environments as objects of economic production, produced by methods that are themselves understood as part of the environment they produce.
-Economic activity at once fades into the background and creates it.
+Extending this activity to the scale of the society as a whole, we might call it *ambient labor*: a conception of environments as objects of economic production, produced by methods that are themselves understood as part of the environment they produce.
+In such a system, economic activity at once fades into the background and creates it.

-This is the utopian wing of Anthropocene literature, born at least a century ago, when the Anthropocene was not so much an object of thought as an uneasy premonition, the conditions that would create it immature but nascent and ominously powerful.[^4] *Herland* is due not just an ecocritical rereading, which it has already begun to receive, but recognition as part of the intellectual prehistory of one of our most important contemporary concepts.[^5] Herland’s Anthropocene begins with a geological event ironically beyond the reach of human activity, a volcanic eruption that seals the only passage out of their peculiarly isolated land formation, a “high spur of rock” set above the surrounding forest; the resulting isolation forces them to come to terms with their own destructive and, eventually, productive potential as agents of environmental change and ecological guidance.
+This is the utopian wing of Anthropocene literature, born at least a century ago, when the Anthropocene was not so much an object of thought as an uneasy premonition, the conditions that would create it immature but nascent and ominously powerful.[^4] *Herland*, traditionally read for its proto-feminist insights, is due not just the ecocritical rereading it has recently begun to receive, but recognition as part of the intellectual prehistory of one of our most important contemporary concepts.[^5] Herland has an Anthropocene of its own, one that begins (ironically) with a geological event beyond the reach of human activity, namely, a volcanic eruption that seals the only passage out of their  “high spur of rock” set above the surrounding forest; the resulting isolation forces them to come to terms with their own destructive and, eventually, productive potential as agents of environmental change and ecological guidance.
 Yet Gilman’s response to